 As we continue to navigate what’s going on in the world, we’ve made the decision to cancel our December sailings.Virgin Voyages

 Virgin Voyages continues to offer one of the very best cancelation and re-booking policies in the cruise industry.
 Virgin maintains they will be sailing at some point, it’s simply a matter of time.
 At the beginning of this process I wondered if that would be true, but at this point, I believe they will sail when it becomes possible.
 They have continued with plans for additional ships, ports, and itineraries, which is a positive sign.

 This latest Virgin Voyages suspension has a lot of details and options that can be confusing especially when it comes to understanding future cruise credit.
-If you’d like unbiased assistance and information, or if you’d like to (re)book your next cruise (or some other type of vacation) use the contact form or call me at 844-483-6669.
+If you’d like unbiased assistance and information, or if you’d like to (re)book your next cruise (or some other type of vacation) call me at 844-483-6669.

 - Double Your Value Option: 200% in Future Voyage Credit of the amount you’ve paid to date toward your voyage fare, which you can apply to another sailing, rather than a refund.
 That’s double the value of your existing paid voyage fare.
 (The double your value option will only apply to the amount that was actually paid, not any additional value credited to you.)

 - Refund Option: A full refund of everything paid along with a Future Voyage Credit equal to 25% of your existing paid voyage fare to be used on a future sailing.

 - Taxes, fees, and pre-voyage sales will be fully refunded to your original form of payment within 30 days if paid in full.

 - For Sailors canceled more than once: Your full Future Voyage Credit will be restored to use toward a future sailing, and our standard cancellation policies will apply.

 - If Sailor is Paid in Partial, they are able to pay in full and receive 200% Future Voyage Credit.
 (See deadlines below.)